-Before you answer with a rousing "YES," here are a few sobering facts:
+Before you answer "YES," here are a few facts:

-- 1. Many hamfest sponsors believe a hamfest 200 miles away is not in their area and they need one in their own home town.
+- 1. Many hamfest sponsors believe a hamfest 200 miles away is not in their area and that they need one in their own home town.
 If there are successful hamfests within 200 miles, the chances of a locally sponsored new one becoming a great success are limited. - 2.
 It is a proven fact that an area can have 2,000 hams, but approximately 2/3 to 3/4 of them will NOT attend the hamfest for varying reasons.
 Check your potential attendance very carefully. - 3.
 Locating a suitable building or park is not too much trouble.
 Many cities (and hamfest sponsors) however, completely overlook the fact that most attendees do not carpool.
 Many times a site is selected with a building that will accommodate 5,000 and a parking lot for 500 (which many hamfest sponsors immediately turn over to outdoor swappers), leaving most attendees to fend for themselves in locating a parking place; thus they come in the door mad at the hamfest and daring you to make them have a good time!
 Overnight RV parking has become a popular addition to many hamfests and can make the difference between attending or staying home for some.
-Check your selected site for regulations. - 4.
-Size and type of hamfest dictate amount of advance funds necessary.
+Check your selected site for regulations.

+Size and type of hamfests dictate the amount of advance funds necessary.
 A few of the advance charges that are common to the one-day and two-day hamfests are site rental deposit, ticket printing, advertising and promotion charges, flyer printing, prize purchases and postage.

-You've read the above and are still convinced that you're ready to follow through.
-The remainder of this document is devoted to helping you plan your event so as to give it the best chance of success.
+If you have read the above and you are still convinced that you're ready to follow through, the remainder of this document is devoted to helping you plan a successful event.
 Good luck!